 How Much Does a House Survey Cost?

-A property survey can cost anywhere between £350 to £2,500 depending on the survey type, the value and size of the property and the location.
-Of course, this is just a guideline of survey costs, your own situation and the surveyor you choose will also determine how much you pay for your property survey.
-But to help you with your research, we've taken the average costs from a sample of 20 RICS Chartered Surveyors and Building Societies from across the UK.
+In 2021, the UK average property survey costs are £380 to £800 depending on the type of survey, the value and size of the property and the location.
+This is just a guideline of house survey costs, your own situation and the surveyor you choose will also determine how much you pay for your property survey.

 |Up to £100,000||£220||£290||£380||£630|

 |£500,001 to £600,000||£490||£470||£740||£1,120|

 |£700,001 to £800,000||£570||£520||£860||£1,270|

 |£800,001 to £900,000||£610||£540||£920||£1,340|

 |£900,001 to £1,000,000||£640||£560||£980||£1,390|